LanKuDot/game_modules/CircularScrollingList/README.md

 * 2 list types: Circular or Linear mode
 * 3 Control modes: Drag, Function, or Mouse wheel
 * Support both vertical and horizontal scrolling
+* Support all three render modes of the canvas plane
 * Custom layout and movement
-* Custom displaying contents
+* Custom displaying content
-* Support all three render modes of the canvas plane
+* Select the item from the script
+* Support dynamic list items
+* Image sorting - The centered list item is in the front of others
+* Callback events
 * Support Unity 5+ (Tested in Unity 5.6.7f1)

 [Demo video](https://youtu.be/k63eqwfj-1c)